Who does what?

 Are there set times for members to speak in the Chamber?

-The Parliament in Western Australia is made up of the Governor (who is not resident in Parliament House), the 95 elected politicians (36 Legislative Council members and 59 Legislative Assembly members) and the official staff of each House which includes the Clerks, Officers and attendants.
+The Parliament in Western Australia comprises the Governor, politicians and the official staff of each House which includes the Clerks and officers.

 Most speeches by members are subject to time limits.
-Digital clocks above the doors on each side of the chamber count down the amount of speaking time remaining.
+Digital clocks count down the amount of speaking time remaining.

 What is the sand-glass used for?